-- 4.4.5 Successful and unsuccessful Suppliers must be informed of the decision within 14 days of the closing date and feedback provided, if requested. - 4.4.6 Contracts or agreements over £5,000 must be signed by an authorised signatory.
+- (Finance) or the Borough Solicitor.
+Staged payments are acceptable but must be proportionate to the cost of the goods, works or services received. - 4.4.5 Successful and unsuccessful Suppliers must be informed of the decision within 14 days of the closing date and feedback provided, if requested. - 4.4.6 Contracts or agreements over £5,000 must be signed by an authorised signatory.
 If there is no written contract, the authorised signatory must confirm in writing (either via letter or email) that the quote has been accepted, stating the cost and any other terms (such as payment terms and delivery date) to which the Council is agreeing to.
-In the absence of a written contract, a Purchase Order containing the above mentioned information and signed by an authorised signatory is sufficient. - 4.4.7 For contracts within this value banding, an Award Notification Form for contracts over £5,000 must be completed and passed to Corporate Procurement (the Award Notification Form is found as an SBC Word template).
+In the absence of a written contract, a Purchase Order containing the above mentioned information and signed by an authorised signatory is sufficient. - 4.4.7 For contracts within this value banding, an Award Notification Form for contracts over £5,000 must be completed and passed to Corporate Procurement or a contract record must be completed on the Council's Intend e-tendering system (the Award Notification Form is found as an SBC Word template).
 The contract will then be entered onto the Central Contracts Database by Corporate Procurement. - 4.4.8 All documentation must be kept in accordance with the Document Retention Schedule which can be found on the intranet under the section marked Freedom of Information.